“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 The Most Diverse Street in America – Devon Ave. in Chicago

-*Check out this fabulous food tour which hits a few of Devon Ave’s wonderful Pakistani restaurants.
+*Next check out the following food tour which hits a few of Devon Ave’s wonderful Pakistani restaurants.

 The video is less than 5 minutes, but it will surely have your mouth watering. 🙂